 02. Change the display resolution

-So, what resolution should you go for?
-This varies depending on the sort of work you'll be doing, and what kind of machine you'll be working on.
+So, what screen resolution should you go for?
+The answer to that question varies depending on the sort of work you'll be doing and what kind of machine you'll be working on.

-Let's start with the kind of work you'll be doing.
-If you're a graphic artist or 3D modeller, then the minimum resolution you should go for is 1360 x 768.
-However, if you can, we recommend going for 1920 x 1080 if possible – that extra resolution will give you a bigger canvas to work on, and will improve the image quality.
+Let's start with the kind of work.
+If you're a graphic artist or 3D modeller, then the minimum resolution you should opt for is 1360 x 768.
+However, if you can, we recommend going for 1920 x 1080.
+That extra resolution will give you a bigger canvas to work on, and it will improve the image quality.

-For people working with complex 3D models, such as architects, animators or game developers, going above 1920 x 1080 can begin to put a real strain on the GPU (Graphics Processing Unit) in your machine.
-So, if you want to go for a higher resolution, make sure your hardware can handle it, otherwise you may find your PC performs very slowly when trying to render at those high resolutions.
+For people working with complex 3D models, such as architects, animators or game developers, going above 1920 x 1080 can begin to put a real strain on your machine's GPU (Graphics Processing Unit).
+If you want to go for a higher resolution, make sure your hardware can handle it, otherwise you may find your PC performs very slowly when trying to render at those high resolutions.

 For video editors, we recommend 1920 x 1080 as a minimum.
-This is because 1080p is the standard high definition resolution for videos, so if you are working with 1080p video, you'll want a screen that can display that natively.
-If you work with 4K video, then go for 3840 x 2160 as a resolution, as this will allow you to play back 4K footage natively.
+This is because 1080p is the standard high-definition resolution for videos, so if you're working with 1080p video, you'll want a screen that can display that natively.
+If you work with 4K video, then go for a screen resolution of 3840 x 2160 since this will allow you to play back 4K footage natively.

 For photographers, we'd recommend going for the highest resolution you can afford.
-Still images don't require as much graphical grunt to display on high resolution screens, and most photographs are taken at well above 1080p resolutions.
-For example, a camera that takes 21 megapixel photos, is actually capturing images at 5,104 x 4,092 resolution.
-So, even a 4K monitor won't display it natively, but the higher the resolution of the screen, the better (and more accurately) your photos will appear.
+Still images don't require as much graphical grunt to display on high-resolution screens, and most photographs are taken at well above 1080p resolutions.
+For example, a camera that takes 21-megapixel photos is actually capturing images at 5,104 x 4,092 resolution.
+Even a 4K monitor won't display that natively, but the higher the resolution of the screen, the better (and more accurately) your photos will appear.

-Now, the resolutions we mention here apply to standard widescreen monitors with a 16:9 aspect ratio.
+The resolutions we mention above apply to standard widescreen monitors with a 16:9 aspect ratio.
 However, some devices have different aspect ratios – and therefore different display resolutions.